Sankar-Rajendran/apollo-graphql-server-poc/README.md

 # apollo-graphql-server-poc
 apollo-graphql-server-poc

-This projects has very demo on CRUD operations using Graphql.
+This projects contains simple CRUD operations and basic subscriptions using Graphql.

 To start

 npm install

 npm run dev